vladimir-nvs/projects-fs-tl-task/README.md

    - UI features
       - register new user (username, password)
       - login and logout functionality
-      - manage list of image urls: add, delete
+      - manage list of image urls: add, delete, shuffle
-      - play a slideshow of existing images
+      - play a slideshow of existing images with configurable delay (each 2 sec, each 5 sec)

 2. **Backend Part:**
-   - Create a Java application using a suitable framework (e.g., Spring Boot) to implement a RESTful API.
+   - Create a Java Spring Boot application and implement a RESTful APIs.
-   - Include user registration and login.
    - Secure image URL management APIs using a token obtained upon login.
    - Implement the following RESTful API endpoints:
       - `POST /register`: Register a new user.